MingJae92/MingJae92/README.md

 I have a great passion for building full stack web applications for clients.
 My favourite front end library is React and combining them with backend systems to create fully fledge applications.
 I can build anything I want which excites me!
 I want to show the world all my amazing applications!

-- 🔭 I’m currently working on a client project called MercuryJC!
+- 🔭 I’m currently working on a client project called MercuryJC2!
 - 🌱 I’m currently learning React and how to implement backend systems
 - 👯 I’m looking to collaborate on open source and build projects together!
 - 🌱 I’m currently learning MongoDB and ExpressJS!